Why don’t more people dream of retiring young?

 Yes it is.
 But even if your rental property cash flow isn’t as strong as Heidi’s, you can still find rental properties that generate ongoing income better than stocks do.
 Try these tactics to find good deals on rental properties even in hot markets, coupled with these real estate negotiation techniques.

-Using the BRRRR Method to Recycle the Same Down Payment
+The BRRRR Method: Recycle the Same Down Payment

 To accelerate your rental portfolio even faster, use the BRRRR method of real estate investing.
 The acronym stands for buy, renovate, rent, refinance, repeat; think of it as flipping homes, except instead of selling after renovating, you refinance and keep the property as a rental.

-The beauty of the BRRRR method is that you can pull your original down payment back out when you refinance.
+The beauty of the BRRRR method is that you can pull your original rental property down payment back out when you refinance.
 Thus, you end up financing 100% of your real estate investing costs.

 As powerful as it is, just be careful that your properties still cash flow well after refinancing to pull your money back out.
 Use extremely conservative numbers when you run the numbers in a rental income calculator.